FreeBSD manual

 DESCRIPTION

-Reads a packed archive (.pack) from the specified file, and builds a
+Reads a packed archive (.pack) from the specified file, builds a pack

-pack index file (.idx) for it.
-Optionally writes a reverse-index (.rev)
+index file (.idx) for it, and optionally writes a reverse-index (.rev)

 for the specified pack.
-The packed archive together with the pack index
+The packed archive, together with the pack

-can then be placed in the objects/pack/ directory of a Git repository.
+index, can then be placed in the objects/pack/ directory of a Git

 OPTIONS